 Part 3: Add SoSafe IP addresses as Inbound Gateways

-This method should prevent that your users get to see the following google banners in their inbox when receiving one of our simulated phishing mails.
+This method should prevent your users from seeing the following Google banners in their inbox when receiving one of our simulated phishing emails.

 This message seems dangerous

-This process exempts the simulated SoSafe Phishing-Mails from the Gmail banner warnings.
-This process is not part of the Google whitelisting recomendations.
+This process exempts the simulated SoSafe phishing-mails from the Gmail banner warnings.
+This process is not part of the Google whitelisting recommendations.

 - Log in to your Google Admin Console.

-- Go to Apps > Google Workspace > Gmail > Advanced Settings.
+- Go to Apps > Google Workspace > Gmail > Spam, phishing and malware.

-- Scroll down to the option Inbound Gateway in the Spam Section.
-Hover your mouse over the settings and click on the Edit Button.
-This will open the Inbound Gateway display.
+- Scroll down to the option Inbound gateway.
+Hover your mouse over the settings and click on the Edit button.
+This will open the Inbound gateway display.